Elections Department Singapore: Presidential and parliamentary elections

 The department is responsible for the preparation and management of the Presidential and Parliamentary elections and any national referendum in Singapore.
 Although the President of Singapore has the authority to create group representation constituencies (GRC) from several electoral wards, the Elections Department is generally the government authority which advises the President on which constituencies are created, and which constituencies are redistricted.

 Political Donations Act

 The ELD has under its purview the Registry of Political Donations (RPD) since 2003.
 It is responsible for the administration of the Political Donations Act and campaign spending rules.
 The main objective of RPD is to prevent foreign funding and potential interference in the domestic politics of Singapore.

 Registry of Electors

 Between elections, ELD must ensure that the registers of electors are kept up-to-date.
 Other responsibilities include the training of election officials, logistical management of election events, informing the public about the electoral system and voting processes and ensuring that all electors have access to the electoral system and voting processes.

 Other responsibilities

-The ELF provides secretariat support to the Electoral Boundaries Review Committee and election committees such as the Presidential Elections Committee and the Community Committee.
+The ELD provides secretariat support to the Electoral Boundaries Review Committee (EBRC), formerly the Electoral Boundaries Delineation Committee (ERDC), and election committees such as the Presidential Elections Committee and the Community Committee.